kegedy/EMBSYS100/assignment02/assignment2.md

   - Please note if the N and/or V flags are set in the APSR register?
 Explain why?

   **Answer** <br>
-  - The value of counter increments by 1 starting at -1 (0XFFFFFFFF) in the Locals window.
-Counter is incremented 3 times so the final value of counter is 2.
+  - The value of counter starts at value -1 and increments to value 0 in the Locals window.
   - The N and V flags are not set.
-The next value of counter is 0, so there isn't a negative or overflow condition.
+Since the value of counter is 0, the N flag is not set because it reads bit 31 and the V flag is not set because it reads bit 28.
   <hr>

 ###### 3. Change the “counter” variable type in your code to “unsigned”.
 Inject the values “0x7FFFFFFF” then step thru the program to increment the “counter” once.